RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Wallpapers.md

 Some `airgeddon` wallpapers and scalable vectors graphics are available to download.

-For wallpapers:
-Click on the links to see full size images, then right click and "save image as" to download.

-For svg:
-Directly, right click and "save image as" to download.
+Right click over the desired image and select "save image as" to download it.

 <div align="center">
 <table>